eglaubauf/egMatLib/README.md

 - Deletion of entries from the database (deletes also from disk)
 - Edit multiple materials at the same time via the Details-Pane
 - Easy adjustable custom preview and rendersize
-- ACES 1.2 support (Redshift Native)
+- ACES 1.2 support (Redshift Native, Mantra & Arnold need $OCIO)
 - Right Click Menus for adding materials quickly from the network pane
 - Importing to current network location (pwd()/matnet)
 - Double Click or right click for importing Materials into the scene